Pikey Peak Trek Overview

 Pikey Peak Summit (4,065m)

 Situated at an elevation of 4,065 meters, the Pikey Peak Summit offers one of the most spectacular panoramic views of the Himalayan range.
 From the summit, the trekkers are treated to a breathtaking 360-degree view of the Himalayas, including awe-inspiring views of Mount Everest, Makalu, Kanchenjunga, Lhotse, and Manaslu—all rising above the surrounding landscape.
-The summit is especially famous for its sunrise view, where the sun rises and kisses the snow summits with golden and orange hues, leaving a divine and serene environment.
+The Pikey Peak trek is particularly known for it's summit is especially famous for its sunrise view, where the sun rises and gently touches the snow summits with golden and orange hues, leaving a divine and serene environment.

 Gaurishankar Conservation Area